What Is Imperative Mood?

 Turn down the volume

-The imperative form is used in many different contexts but we are going to learn some of its most common uses in the English grammar listed below:
+The imperative form is used in many different contexts but we are going to learn some of its most common uses in English as listed below:

 To Give Orders